This section provides resources to help immigrants begin the immigration process, and find information about working and

 Centre for Entrepreneurship Education & Development (CEED) - an organization devoted to helping people discover and use entrepreneurship as a vehicle to become self-reliant.

 Immigrant Services Association of Nova Scotia - offers services that include employment counselling, career exploration, advice on international qualifications recognition, English for work, bridging programs and help with starting a business.
 Pre-arrival assistance is also available through Nova Scotia Start.

-Metro-Region Association for Immigrant Language Services - offers many free services throughout Nova Scotia.
+Language Assessment Services of Nova Scotia - offers many free services throughout Nova Scotia.

 Realtor.ca - Look into property in Nova Scotia on mls.ca.
 MLS is not a government website, but you may find it helpful in exploring real estate options.

 Nova Scotia Start - offers information and support to: develop your communication skills, settle into your new community, work in Nova Scotia, and provides information on how to qualify to work in your field.

 Pathways to Licensure - for immigrants who work in regulated occupations that require a license, certificate, or registration to practice, ISANS has developed pathways to licensure profession specific flow-charts.